Richard Francis Parkinson

 Born in Fairview, B.C. in 1901, the Parkinson family moved to Kelowna in 1906.
-In the twenties Dick became involved peddling Okanagan fruit and vegetables to the prairies, and he opened fruit wholesale houses in Calgary, Saskatoon and Regina.
-During the twenties his name was associated with sports in Kelowna, both as a player, coach and manager of several different teams.
+In the 1920s, Dick sold Okanagan fruit and vegetables to the prairies, and he opened fruit wholesale houses in Calgary, Saskatoon and Regina.
+At the same time, his name was associated with sports in Kelowna, both as a player, coach and manager of several different teams.
 He also started the Junior Board of Trade, served as president of the B.C.
 Chamber of Commerce, and in 1939 became the youngest member of Kelowna City Council at the age of 38.
 He also managed Crown Fruit Co., fruit packers and shippers.

 After service in the army, he revived his interest in local politics and won a seat on Kelowna City Council again in 1948; he kept his seat until 1957.
 He became Mayor in 1958 and served until 1969.
 He focused on expanding the city’s boundaries, developing the airport and promoting the City as a convention destination.
 He also served four years as B.C. member of the National Capital Commission in Ottawa.